 - Testicular trauma.
 Even a mild injury to the testicles can cause severe pain, bruising, or swelling.
-Most testicular injuries occur when the testicles are struck, hit, kicked, or crushed, usually during sports or due to other trauma.
-Testicular torsion, when one of the testicles twists around, cutting off its blood supply, is also a problem that some teen males experience, although it's not common.
+Most testicular injuries happen when the testicles are struck, hit, kicked, or crushed, usually during sports or other trauma.
+Testicular torsion, when one of the testicles twists around, cutting off its blood supply, is also a medical emergency that, thankfully, is not common.
 Surgery is needed to untwist the cord and save the testicle.

 - Varicocele.
 This is a varicose vein (an abnormally swollen vein) in the network of veins that run from the testicles.
-Varicoceles commonly develop while a boy is going through puberty.
-A varicocele is usually not harmful, although it can damage the testicle or decrease sperm production.
+Varicoceles often develop while a boy is going through puberty.
+A varicocele is usually not harmful, but can damage the testicle or decrease sperm production.
 Take your son to see his doctor if he is concerned about changes in his testicles.

 - Testicular cancer.
 This is one of the most common cancers in men younger than 40.
 It occurs when cells in the testicle divide abnormally and form a tumor.
 Testicular cancer can spread to other parts of the body, but if it's detected early, the cure rate is excellent.
 Teen boys should be encouraged to learn to perform testicular self-examinations.